simofleanta/Energy-Startup-Business-Case/readme.md

 # Product design sugesstions
 It may be possible to desigh a light bulb, linked to the app that allows clients using the app, to better focus on saving energy.
-Design a device that automates lights withches on and off according to the day's lighting midday dark or smth.
+Design a device that automates lights swithches on and off according to the day's lighting midday dark or similar.